Lillard scores 31 as Trail Blazers top Thunder 115-104

 Oklahoma City stayed hot, and Dort’s 3-pointer put the Thunder up 98-97 midway through the fourth.

+“I feel like it just takes will and fight,” Diallo said.
+“And I feel like with this group of guys that we have here, we’re never going to give up, no matter what we’re down.”

-Portland scored four points in almost eight minutes to start the period before getting its offense going again.
-The Blazers closed the game on an 18-2 run.
+Portland scored four points in almost eight minutes to start the final period before getting its offense going again.
+The Trail Blazers closed the game on an 18-2 run.
+Oklahoma City’s last field goal was a layup by Diallo with 5:09 remaining.

 TIP-INS